nissy-dev/resume/README.md

 I belong to the project that migrate from [Closure Tools](https://developers.google.com/closure) to React for [kintone](https://www.kintone.com/en-us/).

-- Experienced scrum development in a team of about 5 members
+- Led scrum development technically in a team of about 5 members
 - Designed frontend architecture based on React (Hooks) or React Redux
 - Implemented accessible UI using React and styled components
 - Designed test strategies considering [Testing Trophy](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications) and QA members